ReduxISU/Redux_Frontend/README.md

 ## Setup and Run

-**Not yet functional.** The instructions below describe the intended setup once scaffolding lands, mirroring `Redux_GUI`'s conventions for consistency across the org's frontends.
+These instructions work today and will start a real dev server — but until the catalog UI is built, what you'll see is the placeholder page mentioned above, not the features described earlier in this README.

 ### Prerequisites

-- [Node.js](https://nodejs.org/en/download) (matching `Redux_GUI`'s requirement, currently Node 26+)
+- [Node.js](https://nodejs.org/en/download) 24 or newer (Active LTS as of when this was set — see `package.json`'s `engines` field)
-- The [Redux backend](https://github.com/ReduxISU/Redux) running — this frontend has no data of its own
+- The [Redux backend](https://github.com/ReduxISU/Redux) running, once you get to building against real data — the placeholder page doesn't call it yet

 ### Local development